texasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Texas Marriage Records

-Texas marriage records are documents maintained by government bodies or religious authorities that provide a summary or official statement on a couple’s marriage.
-These records usually include information such as the spouses’ names, marriage dates, location/county of marriage, and spouses’ ages.
-Depending on the type of marriage record, persons may also get information like the name of the marriage officiator, date of license issuance, and marriage file number.
+In Texas, marriage records typically include the names of the bride and groom, marriage dates, location or county of marriage, and spouses’ ages.
+Depending on the type of marriage record, people may also get information like the name of the marriage officiator, date of license issuance, and marriage file number.

 A marriage license is a legal document that authorizes recipients to marry.
 In Texas, this document is issued to couples who meet the following requirements: